djey47/tduf/src/markdown/README.md

 ### Troubleshooting
-Now hosted on the WIKI:
+Now hosted on its own WIKI:
 - [CLI Tools](https://github.com/djey47/tduf/wiki/Troubleshooting)
 - [Database Editor](https://github.com/djey47/tduf/wiki/Troubleshooting-Editor)

 ### Using JAR library and/or CLI Tools in your projects
-It's for free, but you ought to put a mention (kinda 'Powered By TDUF project') and give a link to thread @ [TurboDuck](http://forum.turboduck.net/threads/32570-Djey-Discussion-about-new-modding-possibilities)
+It's for free and without any guarantee, but you ought to put a mention (kinda 'Powered By TDUF project') and give a link to thread @ [TurboDuck](http://forum.turboduck.net/threads/32570-Djey-Discussion-about-new-modding-possibilities)

 ### And especially...